frouhi/PageRank/README.md

 To compile, use the make command.
 The Makefile is included.

 Name of the executable is query.
-Use "./query graph_name keyword".
+Use **./query graph_name keyword**.
 This will search the files in the graph for the keyword.
 One set of files and a graph is included in data directory.
-To use this example run "./query ../data/graph.txt keyword".
+To use this example run **./query ../data/graph.txt keyword**.

 **Components**